 dell’Arte Opera Ensemble’s productions are focused, simple, direct and specific.
 The successful applicant for our staff understands that modest resources should be an inspiration for creativity, not a limitation on it.
 Positive, enthusiastic, hard-working attitude is a must.
 Positions and this season’s availability are as follows:

-Creative, positive organized candidates will be responsible for staging a production in black-box style (minimal sets and props to concentrate story-telling on the singer-actors), working with musical and technical staff, and leading a cast with varied levels of experience (usually at least a bachelor’s degree, but ranging all the way to Met roster artists).
+Creative, positive, focused and organized candidates will be responsible for staging a production in black-box style (minimal sets and props to concentrate story-telling on the singer-actors), working with musical, design, and technical staff, and leading a cast with varied levels of experience (usually at least a bachelor’s degree, but ranging all the way to Met roster artists).
 Significant directing experience required, preferably in opera, though some applicants from other areas have been accepted in the past.
 Stage Directors are also guided and mentored by industry professionals.

 ASST.
-STAGE DIRECTORS AND/OR STAGE MANAGERS (2 – 4 modestly paid or internship positions open)
+STAGE DIRECTORS (2 modestly paid or internship positions open)

-Enthusiastic, positive, organized candidates will have a chance to work with more experienced colleagues on a mainstage production, gaining valuable production experience.
-In addition, candidates chosen to participate will have a chance for leadership positions on the scenes program, as Stage Directors or Stage Managers.
-Some directing and/or stage managing experience, preferably in opera, is a must.
-Successful work in these positions can lead to directing assignments with dell’Arte in the future.
-The company is also increasing the Stage Director development aspect of our program by offering more opportunities and guidance from industry professionals.
+Enthusiastic, positive, focused and organized candidates will have a chance to work with more experienced colleagues on a mainstage production, gaining valuable production experience.
+In addition, candidates chosen to participate will have a chance for leadership positions on the scenes program as Stage Director.
+Some directing experience, preferably in opera, is a must.
+Successful work in these positions can lead to principal level directing assignments with dell’Arte in the future.

-The successful candidate will have choral conducting experience (opera experience a bonus), excellent rehearsal skills, solid diction proficiency, ability to motivate young singers, and enthusiasm for craft and process.
-Can be combined with Assistant Conductor position.
+The successful candidate will have choral conducting experience (opera experience a bonus), excellent rehearsal skills, solid Italian diction proficiency, ability to motivate young singers, and enthusiasm for craft and process.